An Open Letter to the Architects of Illusion

 For the leaders still interested in substance over theater, here’s the operational shift that separates architects from actors.

-Review your last ten pieces of public content — social posts, podcast appearances, keynotes, interviews.
+Review your last ten pieces of public content.
 Count how many times you:

 Named a specific team member’s contribution